mk12/parse/README.md

 Usage
 -----

 A program that uses Parse is easy to use.
-Here are some ways that you can Meaner, the exampe program below:
+Here are some ways that you can Meaner, the example program below:

     $ meaner --help
 	usage: meaner number ...